 (a) Elucidate genetic changes which could explain the development of CP and also finding out the mechanism of alcohol mediated injury of pancreas during the progression of alcoholic chronic pancreatitis (ACP).

-(b) Pursue comprehensive analysis and integration of transcriptomic and methylome data and functional characterization of key leads to have a mechanistic idea of development of PDAC from chronic inflammatory disease of the pancreas and also to understand the metastasis of the disease to distant organs.
+(b) Pursue comprehensive analysis and integration of transcriptome, methylome and proteome data and functional characterization of key leads to have a mechanistic idea of development of PDAC from chronic inflammatory disease of the pancreas and also to understand the metastasis of the disease to distant organs.

 (c) Focus on the role of noncoding RNAs (miRNA, piRNA, long noncoding RNA, circular RNA) in these processes with special emphasis to explore their role as non-invasive diagnostic or prognostic biomarker.

 (d) Exploring the involvement of RNA modifications- Readers/ Erasers in development and progression of pancreatic cancer.

 The following figure, adopted from Chhatriya et al., PINSA., Vol 84 No 2 (2018):501-511; summarizes the core area of our research interest

 Another area of interest is early onset aggressive subtype of colorectal cancer (Young Onset Sporadic Colorectal Cancer) in Indian population as described by Raman R et al. (Mol Carcinog.
 2014 Feb; 53(0 1): E181–E186).
 We plan to investigate the genetic and epigenetic underpinnings of the disease and aim to relate them to the actual mechanism.
 Role of long noncoding RNAs mediating the disease development and comparison of total transcriptome & proteome will also be explored.